 Association with an organisation

-If you are looking for an individual who may be the owner, representative, or office holder of a company, or other organisation, checking company registers (see section 1).
+If you are looking for an individual who may be the owner, representative, or office holder of a company, or other organisation, check company registers to find out information about the company.

 Office-holder in a public body